Masai and person with the savannah in the background

 • Wildlife right outside your tent

-• Great safari camps with fantastic service
+• Fine safari campervans with fantastic service

-• Encounter with an exciting Maasai culture
+• Encounter with an exciting Masai culture

-• Walking safari (12 years age limit)
+• Hiking safari (12 years age limit)

 • Bush breakfast or hot air balloon safari?

-• Pristine white beaches and beach life
+• White beaches and beach life

-We believe there are many good reasons why the Masai Mara National Park and the Naboisho Conservancy are among the most popular safari destinations.
-The nature is beautiful, and here you will find exciting wildlife and excellent opportunities to see 'The Big Five'.
-On this trip, you will stay at two of the very finest safari camps in Masai Mara and Naboisho.
+We believe there are many good reasons why the Masai Mara National Park and Naboiso Conservancy are among the most popular safari destinations.
+The scenery is beautiful and there's exciting wildlife and great opportunities to see the Big Five.
+On this trip, you'll stay at two of the best safari camps in Masai Mara and Naboiso.

 2 - 12